 If you get flustered and can’t think of something to say, just tell them that you’re thinking for a moment.
 Don’t be afraid to crack a joke.
 Don’t be afraid to be a real person!

-When I walked into an interview, I was surprised to see a panel of 4 interviewers.
+When I walked into my first OT job interview, I was surprised to see a panel of 4 interviewers.
 Whoa!
 This totally caught me off guard.
-So I said something like “Wow, this many people interviewing me reminds me of my thesis defense!” and got a few chuckles.
+So I said something like “Wow, this many people interviewing me reminds me of my thesis defense!” and got a few laughs.

 So the worst case scenario is that you don’t interview well and they don’t hire you.

 Don’t expect it to happen; just know how you’ll handle it if it does.

 This way you’ll take the pressure off yourself.
 This is important because it will allow you to be more relaxed and confident when the day-of rolls around.

 If this happens, you will ace the next one!